Espresso Cheesecake Cups

 Espresso-flavored cheesecake?
 Yes, please.
 These Espresso Cheesecake Cups have an Oreo cookie crust, a cheesecake filling made with cream cheese and instant espresso powder, and a chocolate topping as the finishing touch.

-I’ve made espresso recipes before… like my Classic Tiramisu for instance, but these cheesecake cups hold a special place in my heart.
+I’ve made espresso recipes before — like my Classic Tiramisu and Better Than Sex Cake — but these cheesecake cups hold a special place in my heart.
 They combine the rich flavor of espresso with the creamy texture of cheesecake, creating a dessert that is both bold and comforting.

 • Oreo cookies: A classic cheesecake crust ingredient, Oreos add a delicious crunch and chocolate flavor to these cups.